Calculate and Interpret a Forward Disc ...

 $$ \begin{array}{l|c} \textbf{Maturity} & \textbf{Spot rate or forward points} \\ \hline \text{Spot} & 1.6459 \\ \text{One week} & -0.2 \\ \text{One month} & -0.1 \\ \text{Three months} & -5.6 \\ \text{Six months} & -12.7 \\ \text{Twelve-month} & -25.3 \\ \end{array}$$

 As the term to maturity extends, the absolute number of forward points increases.
-In the same vein, for a fixed term to maturity, a greater interest rate differential results in a higher absolute number of forward points.
+In the same manner, for a fixed term to maturity, a greater interest rate differential results in a higher absolute number of forward points.

 To calculate forward exchange rates using forward points, you divide the points by 10,000.
-This scales down the fourth decimal place found in the spot rate.
+This scales down the points to the fourth decimal place which is the last decimal place in the spot rate.(Note that for an exchange rate involving the Japanese Yen, we will divide by 100 as exchange rates involving the Japanese Yen are quoted to two decimal places).
 Then, you add the result to the spot exchange rate quote.

 We can take the case of the six-month forward rate in the above table.
 Here we have: